 Liaquat Ali Khan family had strong ties with the British Government and the senior British government officers were usually visited at his big and wide mansion at their time of visit.

 Liaquat Ali Khan was educated at Aligarh, Allahabad, and Exeter College, Oxford and he entered politics in 1923, being elected first to the provincial legislature of the United Provinces and then to the central legislative assembly.
 He joined the Muslim League and soon became closely associated with Muhammad Ali Jinnah.

 Liaquat Ali Khan initially campaigned in the 1926 elections from the rural Muslim constituency of Muzaffarnagar for the provisional legislative council.
-After taking the oath, Liaquat Ali Khan embarked his parliamentary career, representing the United Provinces at the Legislative Council in 1926.
+After taking the oath, Liaquat Ali Khan embarked on his parliamentary career, representing the United Provinces at the Legislative Council in 1926.
 In 1932, he was unanimously elected Deputy President of UP Legislative Council.